 Session costs vary; please contact us for more details.
 Your first session will be free.

-We will be providing a weekly drop in service for coffee and a chat very soon - watch this space 🙂
+We will be provide a weekly drop in service for coffee and a chat on Thursdays 10am-12pm, everyone is welcome.

 We run public courses and workshops throughout the year...